Microscopic Phase-Field Modeling: Results and Discussions

-Unlike bulk quantities, directly mapping the interface energy density $\bar{f}_\epsilon$ to the mesoscopic interface term, $\mathbb{f}_\epsilon:=\mathbb{e}^2/2$, is not feasible due to the significant scale difference between the molecular-level thickness ($<\mathrm{nm}$) and the mesoscopic interface width $\delta$ ($\sim \mathrm{\mu m}$).
-Nevertheless, by assuming steady-state interface growth, the gradient energy coefficient $\mathbb{e}$ can be determined from mesoscopic physical properties \cite{warren1995prediction,takaki2005phase}.
-In doing so, we first build a phase-field level mesoscopic interface (30 $\mathrm{\mu m} \times$65 $\mathrm{\mu m}$) from the atomistic level (2.98 nm$\times$6.86 nm) with a similar aspect ratio, achieving nearly a $10^8$ scale-up [Fig. \ref{fig:phasefield}(a)].
-To note, even with coarse-graining, particle-based CG models would be challenged to reach such spatiotemporal scales.
+Unlike bulk quantities, directly mapping the interface energy density $\bar{f}_\epsilon$ to the mesoscopic interface term, $\mathbb{f}_\epsilon:=\mathbb{e}^2/2$, is not straightforward due to the significant scale difference between molecular-level length scales ($<\mathrm{nm}$) and the mesoscopic interface width $\delta$ ($\sim \mathrm{\mu m}$).
+Nevertheless, assuming steady-state interface growth, the gradient energy coefficient $\mathbb{e}$ can be determined from mesoscopic physical properties \cite{warren1995prediction,takaki2005phase}.
+In doing so, we first build a phase-field level mesoscopic interface (30 $\mathrm{\mu m} \times$65 $\mathrm{\mu m}$) from the atomistic level (2.98 nm$\times$6.86 nm) with a similar aspect ratio [Fig. \ref{fig:phasefield}(a)].
+We note that it is computationally prohibitive for particle-based CG models to reach beyond micrometer regimes, but we can achieve nearly a $10^8$-fold scale-up with microscopic phase-field models.